dakerdenis/capsule-ppf/README.md

 # 🛡️ Capsule PPF — Digital Paint Protection Platform

 🔗 [Visit Live Site](https://capsuleppf.com/)
+🎨 UI design by [Lali Bagrationi](https://www.behance.net/ebb49210) · Built by [Daker.site](https://daker.site)
 **Capsule PPF** is a production-ready Laravel-based web application built to combat counterfeit automotive paint protection films.
 It provides a secure, verified, and trackable system for warranty generation, product validation, and service management.

-> 💡 **This project was fully designed and developed from scratch by me — from the product architecture and security logic to the frontend implementation and backend logic.**
+> 💡 **This project was fully developed from scratch by me — from the product architecture and security logic to the frontend implementation and backend logic.**

 ---